OpenAPITools/openapi-generator/docs/online-openapi-generator.md

 (These services are beta and do not have any guarantee on service level)

-Here are the steps to run it locally:
+If you prefer to run the service locally, here are the steps:
 ```
 mvn clean install
 cd modules/openapi-generator-online